angelwhipple/portfolio-whipple/docs/assignments/assignment5.md

    - The map page UI provides users an **information scent** by indicating which community an event or roommate group is being hosted under.
 This gives users a clue to events and groups only being accessible through a verified work/school community.

 ## Visual design study
-- Collage inspiration from diverse visual media
-- Produce **2** slides focusing on typography and color, respectively
-- Annotate with design choices to explore